 But it’s easy to see why 37% may disagree.
 Those with weekly or monthly KPIs will have less time to hit them, resulting in lost bonuses or even lost jobs.
 That’s not to mention contractors or those tied to ‘zero hour’ arrangements, whose payment is directly linked to time worked.

 With the issue of money so often intrinsically linked to mental health, it’s clear that a four-day week might actually weigh on wellbeing in multiple scenarios.

 Five doesn’t easily go into four.
 If you plan on keeping your business open for five days, but want your employees to work for four, expect new shift gaps to open up.

 You’ll need to decide whether any benefit outweighs the added pressure to your business’s critical functions.
 Do you, for example, rely on quick responses to customer queries?
-Will a four-day week make this easier to fulfill?
+Will a four-day week make this easier to fulfil?

 Bigger firms can more easily contend with shift gaps by hiring additional full- or part-time staff.
 If you’re a minnow chasing your industry’s whales, you’ll need to make sure you’re not prioritising the latest craze over your business’s wellbeing.

 We’ve all seen that teams within companies can often operate in their own worlds.
 Some enjoy flexibility, but many others work toward more rigid outputs.

 The latter can lead to some workers being ‘always on’ – support staff, for example.
 For every employee enjoying their extra day off, there could well be someone else who can’t.

 It might be that some companies need to consider whether the blanket imposition of a four-day week will actually benefit everyone, or simply those with enough flexibility to take advantage.\

 So, it’s clear that your approach to a shorter working week will define its success in your business.
 Blanket application of a radical solution could, for some, do more harm than good.
 What’s needed is flexibility!